Changelog overview

 Emails

-Whenever you publish a new update or release, we'll automatically send an email to your subscribed users.
+Whenever you publish a new update or release, you can send an email to your users.
 The email mirrors the actual changelog post.
 You can see an example here →

 You can also select an option to not show the update on the public changelog page or widgets (only send an email).
 This lets you use the changelog as just an email tool for newsletters, for example.